luiswirth/bsc-thesis/src/matter/mesh.typ

 === Subsets

+// TODO: There is some concern that the naming here is confusing.
+// Subsets or sets in general are unordered, so producing multiple
+// objects that are permutations of each other, might confuse...

 Another important notion is that of a subsimplex or a face of a simplex
 @hatcher:algtop.
 In this context, we first consider the concept of vertex subsets.